harsha123e/resume-prioritizer/README.md

 - **File Upload:** HR uploads a folder of resumes with their names as Role-CandidateName in PDF format.
 - **Resume Parsing:** Extraction of key information (work history, education, skills) using NLP and machine learning techniques.
 - **Scoring and Prioritization:** Each resume is assigned a relevance score to aid in prioritization, and renamed as Rank-Role-CandidateName.
-- **Email Notification:** HR receives an email with a link to download a zip file containing ordered resumes.
+- **Download ordered resumes:** HR can download a zip file containing ordered resumes.

 **Technologies Used:**
-The application will be developed using Python for backend processing, HTML/CSS for frontend interface, and integrated with Vercel for deployment.
+The application will be developed using Python for backend processing, Django HTML Templates,CSS,JS for frontend interface, and integrated with Vercel for deployment.
 Libraries like `pyresparser` will be employed for resume parsing, and SendGrid will handle email notifications securely.

 **Outcome:**
 The resume parser application aims to significantly reduce manual effort, improve efficiency in candidate evaluation, and enhance HR decision-making by providing a systematic approach to resume screening and prioritization.